 Tips to help change how you eat

 - Plan your meals and snacks ahead of time.
 This helps you eat regular meals and a balanced, nutritious diet.
-See a meal planning form (What is a PDF document?).

 - Find your sources of added calories, such as snacking, drinking alcohol, or having soft drinks.
 Then reduce your intake of them.